Upper

 Arm lifts are performed either under sedation with local anesthesia or under general anesthesia.
 In either case, you should not feel any pain or discomfort during the procedure itself.
 Afterward, you can expect to have some swelling, bruising and tenderness for the first few days.

-These symptoms are typically easily managed with over-the-counter or prescription pain medication, which Dr. Koehler will discuss with you during your arm life preparation.
+These symptoms are typically easily managed with over-the-counter or prescription pain medication, which we will discuss with you during your arm lift preparation.

 How long does it take to recover from an arm lift?